chris-prener/censusxy/cran-comments.md

 ## Release summary
-Brian Ripley brought an issue to our attention on 8/8/19 about temporary files not being properly removed from the temp directory.
-This release addresses this concern by fixing a typo in line 15 of `cxy_geocoder.R` to clarify where in the temporary directory `addresses.csv` is saved to.
-Additionally, `addresses.csv` is now explicitly removed using `unlink()` on line 57 of `cxy_geocoder.R` to ensure that it is removed.
+This release brings full functionality to the package, including not just the batch geocoding offered in earlier versions but also single line and reverse geocoding.
+It is now possible to return Census Bureau geographies as well.

 ## Test environments
-* local OS X install: R 3.6.0
+* local OS X install: R 4.0.0
-* Linux xenial distribution (on Travis CI): R-release, R-oldrel, R-devel, R-3.4.4, and R-3.3.3
-* macOS (on Travis CI): R-release, R-oldrel, R-3.4.4, and R-3.3.3
-* windows x64 (on Appveyor): R-release, R-patched, R-oldrel, R-devel, R-3.4.4, and R-3.3.3
+* Ubuntu (via GitHub Actions): R-4.0, R-3.6, R-3.5, R-3.4, and R-3.3
+* macOS (via GitHub Actions): R-devel, R-4.0, R-3.6
-* windows i386 (on Appveyor): R-patched
+* windows (via GitHub Actions): R-4.0, R-3.6
 * winbuilder, R-release, R-oldrel, R-devel

 * r-hub not used because it lacks dependencies needed to build `sf` on Debian

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs with local or CI checks.

-There was one NOTE on winbuilder checks (see below).
-The four words identified are all spelled correctly, and the concersn identified with the temporary directory have been addressed.

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Christopher Prener <chris.prener@slu.edu>'

-New submission

-Possibly mis-spelled words in DESCRIPTION:
-  Geocoder (2:38)
-  geocoded (16:41)
-  geocoding (10:72, 12:53, 12:78, 14:73)

-CRAN repository db overrides:
-  X-CRAN-Comment: Removed on 2019-08-08 for policy violation.

-  Leaves file in /tmp

 ## Reverse dependencies
 Not applicable.